devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > models::ChunkGroup get_group_by_tracking_id(tr_dataset, tracking_id)
 Get Group by Tracking ID

-Get Group by Tracking ID  Fetch the group with the given tracking id. get_group_by_tracking_id
+Fetch the group with the given tracking id. get_group_by_tracking_id

 ### Parameters